gzark1/KmeansWithHadoop/README.md

 3. Specify the initial centroids in the centroids.txt

+4. Ensure that your Hadoop server is running.
+To start the server, navigate to the hadoop/sbin directory in your Hadoop installation directory.
+For Windows, run the `start-all.cmd` script.
+For Linux, run the `start-all.sh` script.

-4. Upload input data to Hadoop:
+5. Upload input data to Hadoop:

    Upload the input data file to Hadoop HDFS using the following command:
    `hadoop fs -put /path/to/input-data /input`

-5. Run the K-means algorithm:
+6. Run the K-means algorithm:

     Use the following command to run the K-means algorithm: